 The significant problems we face cannot be solved at the same level of thinking we were at when we created them.

 To creatively solve problems, you have to actually make space (and time) for creativity.
 It’s difficult with the intensely busy lives we lead, but necessary nonetheless.

-Small problems may only need a few minutes or a change of pace to find the creativity needed to solve them.
+Small problems may only need a few minutes to find the creativity needed to solve them.
 Medium-sized problems may need a few hours of separation.
 Big ones may need a few days.

 Look for Creativity Where You Don’t Normally Expect It

 Creativity can be hard to find because we’ve grown up being taught to look for it in specific places.
 We go to art galleries to see the creativity of painters.
 We turn on the stereo to get lost in the creativity of music or read books to imagine the stories within.